#1 Use micro influencers

 #4 Tip: Viral Giveaways

 These are a really great way to grow without needing to put too much budget in.
-So with “the fifth” we ran a giveaway with a platform called “Gleam” and we gave away 14 watches over the space of 14 days – best sellers aliexpress.
+So with “the fifth” we ran a giveaway with a platform called “Gleam” – a powerful giveaway app and we gave away 14 watches over the space of 14 days – best sellers aliexpress.

 One of the really important things when it comes to viral giveaways is baking virality or shareability into your competition as well, so you don’t just want to be like: “okay enter sign up with your email” because that’s private.
 What you want to do is be encouraging each person that signs up to then share your competition on.
 That might be on social media, it might be directly via email you just want them to be getting more and more people to be entering as well, that’s often referred to as their viral coefficient.

 For each person that enters imagine you’re getting one other person to enter and then that one other person gets one other person, you can see how it propagates itself.